 Requirements for the art history minor include 21 semester hours in art history.
 Transfer students must meet with the College of Fine Arts Academic Advisor to review their transcripts for the possible award of art history credits.
 The curriculum in our program begins with ARTH 2500 Introduction to the History of Art (or equivalent; see below), and you will complete an additional 18 semester credit hours of upper-division art history classes.

-Art history minors should take three courses at the 3000-level and three courses at the 4000-level.
+Art history minors should take six courses at the 3000-4000 level.
 The curriculum provides you with flexibility in the choice of upper-division art history courses, and you bear some responsibility for the design of your own program.
 Those with specific interests can specialize to some extent, and those who seek a relatively broad experience can receive such training.

 Read further for an explanation about the various requirements.
 You may review your unofficial transcript (Degree Audit Report - DARS) by logging into the Campus Information System.

 -ARTH 2500 Introduction to the History of Art

 This course serves as the foundation class for your upper-division courses in the minor and should be taken in advance of any other art history course.
 In addition, it satisfies one of the General Education Humanities area Intellectual Exploration requirements (HF).
 You will investigate the ways in which works of art and architecture have developed within a culture and how they continue to exert influence upon the present.
 We discuss how to analyze and interpret these artifacts and to write about them using methods of critical thought.
 You can become skilled in observing and interpreting your own visual environment.
 Your goal is to become more aware of art and architecture as visual embodiments of ideas and values.